myz96/hoopsiq/README.md

   - List should contain list of all NBA players
   - List should only show players that text-match the input value
   - Player cards in the list should show their Team, Position, PPG, APG & RPG
- - *Optional* Add team logos and team divisions at the bottom
+ - Add team logos and team divisions at the bottom
 2. Add game logic
  - Select random player from NBA player list
  - If Team or Position are wrong, then make a cross appear